ogzhnxd/GlobalAIHubPythonCourse/README.md

 ## Requirements
 ```
-In some of homeworks i used Python's built-in random module
+In some of homeworks i used Python's built-in "random" module and "os" for clearing terminal in hangman script
-In my final project i imported time again a built-in Python module
+In my final project i imported "time" again a built-in Python module
 ```
 ---